DillK/TicTacToe/v1/readme.md

 The next section 'clears' the canvas.
 Because it's a bitmap whenever we draw to it we reuse the existing BMP data.
 If we didn't clear it on each draw we would be drawing overtop of the previous data.
 If we were concerned about performance we could write a more optimized drawing function, where we would only redraw in the canvas regions that are explicitly being altered (IE the specific cell being affected).
 We may yet do that at a later date, but for now it is fine.

 The grid lines are drawn next.
-Pretty straight forward, but let's just touch on how we jave used the API:
+Pretty straight forward, but let's just touch on how we have used the API:
 - We set our line width.
 This does exactly what it says, and changes how thick our strokes are.
 - We set our stroke color.
 We will use green when a cell is a winner, red when the game has tied, and otherwise we use white.
 - We begin a path.
-A path in canvas is a set of XY cordinates on the bmp to adjust control to.
+A path in canvas is a set of XY coordinates on the bmp to adjust control to.
 - Moving a path adjusts the XY coord without affecting the stroke when used correctly.
 - We set lines in the case of grids and X, and set arcs in the case of O.
 - We 'stroke' the canvas, which draw the path as we have described it in code.